largecats/largecats.github.io/_posts/2019-06-17-Build-blog.md

 Clone the repository to a local folder.

-The next two steps enable launching the blog site locally (shown in step 10), so that one may preview the blog site before pushing it to GitHub.
+The next two steps enable launching the blog site for local preview (shown in step 10) before pushing it to GitHub.

 **4. Install Ruby**